imt-mobisyst/tiledland/README.md

 Polygon-based interconnected tiles to model an environment and mobile objects inside.

-This project targets a map of an environement as a 2.5 dimention model structured as a collection of linked cells with convex borders.
+This project targets a map of an environment as a 2.5 dimensions model structured as a collection of linked cells with convex borders.

 Its is more a sandbox project to test ideas than an optimized, ready-to-use and well documented toolbox.

-The project relies on [Cairo](https://pypi.org/project/pycairo/) and [pygame](https://pypi.org/project/pygame/) librairy for rendering example and [shapely](https://pypi.org/project/shapely), itself based on [geos](https://pypi.org/project/pygame/) for geometric primitives.
+The project relies on [Cairo](https://pypi.org/project/pycairo/) and [pygame](https://pypi.org/project/pygame/) library for rendering example and [shapely](https://pypi.org/project/shapely), itself based on [geos](https://pypi.org/project/pygame/) for geometric primitives.

 Its composed of two module: `agent based modeling` and `Convex polygone based geometry`.

+## Not what you looking for ?

+- [Box2d]
+- [pygame]

 ## Install